ktaletsk/gator/ui-tests/README.md

 jlpm playwright test
 ```

 Test results will be shown in the terminal.
-In case of any test failures, the test report
+To view the detailed HTML test report,
-will be opened in your browser at the end of the tests execution; see
+use `jlpm playwright show-report` to serve the results in your browser; see
 [Playwright documentation](https://playwright.dev/docs/test-reporters#html-reporter)
-for configuring that behavior.
+for more information.

 ## Update the tests snapshots